Purpose

 Eligible applicants

-- artists/directors who hold copyright over the work.
-Contracts with producers or other funders must not require that you give up such control, even if they are arranged after you have received confirmation of OAC support
+- Contracts with producers or other funders must not require that the artist give up such control, even if they are arranged after confirmation of OAC support.

 Read the Guide to OAC Project Programs for more eligibility information.